Skip to content

 make test

-By default, S3 and ADLFS tests are ignored because that require minio and azurite to be running.
+By default, S3 and ADLS tests are ignored because that require minio and azurite to be running.
 To run the S3 suite:

 make test-s3